PSLCL/testing-framework/portal/README.md

 ## Configuration

-The following example configuration files can be found under the directory /testing-framework/portal/example-config:
+The following example configuration files can be found under the directory `testing-framework/portal/example-config`:

-* config.js - Portal configuration
+* `config.js` - Portal configuration
-* server.pfx-readme -
+* `server.pfx-readme` -
-* ivysettings.xml - Ivy artifact provider configuration
+* `ivysettings.xml` - Ivy artifact provider configuration

-Each of these files should be copied to the /testing-framework/portal/config/ directory and edited appropriately.
+Each of these files should be copied to the `testing-framework/portal/config/` directory and edited appropriately.

 ### Configure Database
 The following environment variables can be used to setup database properties for MySQL.
 Note that if database connectivity is not available that the server will fail to start.
-The values shown are the defaults set in '/testing-framework/portal/config/config.js'.
+The values shown are the defaults set in `testing-framework/portal/config/config.js`.

  - MYSQL_HOST = localhost
  - MYSQL_PORT = 3306